 - Increased attributes gained from levelling.

-- Max amount of total attribute points reduced to around ~530 from 700+.
+- Max amount of total attribute points reduced to 510 total (from 700+).

 Weapon Scaling Adjustments